BridgeHands

 A K

 From the bidding and viewing the dummy, apparently declarer's trump is a 5-3 split.
 The defenders wins the first and second Heart tricks, with declarer ruffing the third trick.
-On the third Heart, declarer proceeds playing the SA, West playing an S8 while East plays the S3.
-The declarer then leads the S10 (unblocking), with East winning the SK and West follows with the S3.
+After the declarer ruffs the third Heart, declarer proceeds playing the A, West playing an 8 while East plays the 2.
+The declarer then leads the 10 (unblocking), with East winning the K and West follows with the 3.

-Based on West's high trump on the first play, West is asking for a Diamond switch.
-So while East would like to lead the singleton Club, East should return a Diamond.
+Based on West's high-low trump play on the prior tricks, West is asking for a Diamond switch.
+So while East would like to lead the singleton Club, East should instead return a Diamond.
 Otherwise, declarer wins the Club, pulls trump, wins 4 more rounds of Clubs, pitching two Diamonds to make the contract.
-Note - a clever East might risk ducking declarer's second trump (SJ)
+Note - a clever East might risk ducking declarer's second trump (10), winning the K on the third trick; this hold-up severs declarer's transportation to dummy's promoted Club suit.

 Also see Details on signaling and books on Signals